Types of Emergencies

 Severe weather – winter storms, thunderstorms, hail, high winds or heavy rain – can happen at any time.

 In the summer the combination of high heat and high humidity can be very dangerous.
+Here are some tips to beat the heat.

 Part of being prepared for an emergency involves understanding what might be asked of you.
 Here are a few common terms you could hear in an emergency.